HiFIi/Android-L-TintedStatusBarWorkaround/README.md

 How did I do it?
 ----------------

-in your values/styles.xml folder (or in your values-v19,styles.xml folder/file), enter the following:
+in your values/styles.xml folder (**or** in your values-v19.styles.xml folder/file), enter the following:

     <item name="android:fitsSystemWindows">true</item>
     <item name="android:windowTranslucentStatus">true</item>

 After that, take a look at my l_statusbar_tint_workaround.xml file.
-You'll realize that I have a framelayout as the main parent of the RelativeLayout.
+You'll realize that I have a FrameLayout as the main parent of the RelativeLayout.

-The background color of the FrameLayout defines the color above the top of the StatusBar.
+The background color of the FrameLayout defines the color above the top of the Actionbar.

 Here's an example: